 The Hebrew School Curriculum

 Tamid’s Hebrew school curriculum is created with a child’s curiosity at its center.
 We expect each child to be free to wonder, question, and explore Judaism.
-Our curriculum is dynamic, constantly changing to stay fresh and vital for our students.
+Our curriculum is dynamic, creative, and constantly changing to stay fresh and vital for our students.

 Kindergarden-2nd Grade: Hiney Mah Tov!
 This is our custom made Jewish music, arts and story time curriculum for children that offers a fun introduction to Judaism.
 Students sing shabbat and holiday songs, hear stories about Jewish values and history, innovate with art and cooking, and begin to learn the joy of Judaism.